 Things are stranger than usual in Ankh-Morpork.

-Vimes swears in a trainee Special Constable of his own recruiting, who he knows is possibly the most knowledgeable person the city has concerning Howondalandian wildlife
+Vimes swears in a trainee Special Constable of his own recruiting, who he knows is possibly the most knowledgeable person the city has concerning Howondalandian wildlife.
+She's from possibly the darkest corner of darkest Howondaland, after all.
+And she runs the City Zoo, to boot.

 Johanna Smith-Rhodes teams up with Angua von Überwald to solve the mystery.
 And Ankh-Morpork becomes even more of a dangerous place to live as the leopards attract the jaundiced interest of Thieves, Assassins, Seamstresses, Beggars, Priests and Unseen University.
 And the gods.
 And Vetinari.